SteveWinward/Speaking/Sessions/20250612/README.md

-# Microsoft Federal Business Applications Partner Summit
+# Microsoft Federal Partner EduTech Day

 This is a companion page that includes links to all of the references from my session on Thursday, June 12.